-The latest release of PnP Reusable property pane controls (1.8.0) adds an additional property (webAbsoluteUrl) that allows a target site to be specified for loading the lists.
+The latest release of PnP Reusable property pane controls (1.8.0) adds an additional property (webAbsoluteUrl) to the PropertyFieldListPicker control.
+It allows a target site to be specified for loading the lists.

-While nowadays, the trend is to not use sub-sites – at the moment you can’t even create a modern SharePoint site as a sub-site, in the past, the sub-site approach was commonly adopted by organisations when planning the Information Architecture of SharePoint sites.
-Using this approach, it was common to see information stored at the root web level (on custom lists) being used on sub-sites.
+Nowadays, the trend is to not use subsites as you can’t even create a modern SharePoint site as a subsite.
+But in the past, the sub-site approach was commonly adopted by organizations when planning the Information Architecture of SharePoint sites.
+It was common to see global information stored within custom lists of the root web level and surfaced on sub-sites.

-A different approach would be to use multiple site collections, where one of the site collections was often used as a central repository of information that would be consumed by the others.
+A different approach was to use multiple site collections.
+Using one of the site collections as a central repository of information that would be consumed by the others.

 If you have a project that follows one of the models described above, you were not able to use the PnP PropertyFieldListPicker control on your SharePoint Framework web parts to load data from a different site.

-The PropertyFieldListPicker was initially built to load the lists of the current site by default, and it was not possible to specify a different target site.
+The PropertyFieldListPicker only had support to load the lists of the current site by default.
+It was not possible to specify a different target site.

-The changes included on the 1.8.0 version introduce a new optional property (webAbsoluteUrl) that allow you to specify the web absolute url of the target site to load the lists from.
+The changes included in the 1.8.0 version introduce a new optional property (webAbsoluteUrl).
+It allows you to specify the web absolute URL of the target site to load the lists from.

 This can be as simple as:

-One important thing to keep in mind is that you need to ensure that the users have permissions to access the list if the list is on a separate site/site collection.
+One important thing to keep in mind is that you need to ensure that the users have permission to access the list if the list is on a separate site/site collection.

 2 Replies to “Target site for PropertyFieldListPicker control”